[Op Amp] Circuit diagram, Types and Applications - Operational Amplifier

 Block Diagram of Op-Amp IC:

-The operational amplifier comes in form of IC.
+The operational amplifier comes in the form of an IC.
 The IC no. of Op-Amp is 741.
 The internal block diagram of IC 741

 IC 741 is an 8-pin Op-Amp IC.
 The 8 pins are,